top of page

 3. Bright White Wool: Enhancing visual appeal and increasing resistance to fleece rot through selection of wool colour less than -0.2.

-4. Consistent Fiber Quality: Minimizing the coefficient variation in Yearling Fiber Diameter Coefficient of Variation (YFDCV) to levels below -2, ensuring uniformity and consistency in fiber characteristics.
+4. Consistent Fiber Quality: Minimizing the coefficient variation in Yearling Fiber Diameter Coefficient of Variation (YFDCV) below -2, ensuring uniformity and consistency in fiber.

-5. Long Staple Length: Yearling Staple Length (YSL) exceeding 12, providing free-growing wool that dries out faster
+5. Staple Length: Yearling Staple Length (YSL) exceeding 8, providing free-growing wool that dries out faster but less than 14 to reduce shearing costs.

 6. Durability of your wool: Increasing Yearling Staple Strength (YSS) to more than 6